-- If your site has any behavioural advertising that tracks users, and builds a profiles over time, this is prohibited by the EU without prior consent.
+- If your site has any behavioural advertising that tracks users and builds a profile over time, this is prohibited by the EU without prior consent.

-- If you site has an e-commerce facility, you will be asking people to fill out their personal information and need to explain that cookies are used in this process too.
+- If your site has an e-commerce facility, you will be asking people to fill out their personal information and need to explain that cookies are used in this process too.

 There is no need to be worried about this as we have a few different things that we can help you with.

 Here are the steps we recommend you take: